linuxfoundation/lfevents/README.md

   * `Pull database from?` >  `dev`
   * `Pull files from?` >  `dev`

+6. You will need to compile the theme css/js before the site will render correctly:
+  1. Go to the theme directory: `cd web/wp-content/themes/lfevents`
+  2. Install the Node.js dependencies: `npm install`
+  3. Compile the files: `npm run build`

-6. Visit the local site URL saved from above
+7. Visit the local site URL saved from above.
+To find it again run `lando info`.

 ### Notes